deepakajaylinux/kevellphara/docs/source/pharaohtools_ptvirtualize.rst

 Synopsis
 ------------

-The Pharaoh tool module assists in installing Dapperstrano, Testingamen, Jrush, generating Phlagrant reports.
+The Pharaoh tool module assists in installing ptdeploy, pttest, Jrush, generating ptvirtualize reports.
 It facilitates the users to ensure the availability before installations.
 Only missing modules can be installed specifically.

 Help Command
 ---------------------

-The help command guides the users about how to make use of this particular module under Phlagrant.
+The help command guides the users about how to make use of this particular module under ptvirtualize.

 It also make them aware of the options that can be performed on this specific module.